A Passion for ResearchDecember 1, 2021

 In the future, Hailey hopes to continue conducting research and participating in Science Olympiad through high school.
 She wants to pursue a STEM major in college and continue building her skills as a scientist.

 Do you know an amazing IUSD student?
-Share your proudest stories of educational excellence for a chance to be featured during IPSF 25th Anniversary Profiles in Excellence Showcase!Submit Student Story
+Share your proudest stories of educational excellence for a chance to be featured.
+Click to view all our amazing IPSF 25th Anniversary Profiles in Excellence!Submit Student Story